anasim1/anasim1/README.md

 - 👋 Hi, I’m @anasim1
 - 👀 I do data, day in day out
-- 🌱 I’m currently working on MLOPs & ML Data Pipelines
+- 🌱 I’m currently working on Generative AI Agents, MLOPs & ML Data Pipelines

 <!---
 anasim1/anasim1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.